Top of the page

 Family members usually notice symptoms first.
 But the person also may realize that something is wrong.

 Follow-up care is a key part of your loved one's treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if your loved one is having problems.
-It's also a good idea to know your loved one's test results and keep a list of the medicines he or she takes.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if your loved one is having problems.
+It's also a good idea to know your loved one's test results and keep a list of the medicines your loved one takes.

 Call 911 anytime you think you may need emergency care.
 For example, call if: